grafana/agent/docs/sources/flow/_index.md

 * Use expressions to bind components together to build a programmable pipeline.
 * Includes a UI for debugging the state of a pipeline.

+{{< param "PRODUCT_NAME" >}} is a [distribution][] of the OpenTelemetry Collector by Grafana Labs.
+Each distribution offers a different collection of components and capabilities.
+{{< param "PRODUCT_NAME" >}} is a distribution that includes dozens of OpenTelemetry-native [components][] from the OpenTelemetry project and introduces new capabilities such as programmable pipelines, clustering support, and the capability of sharing pipelines around the world.
+In addition to being an OpenTelemetry Collector distribution,
+{{< param "PRODUCT_NAME" >}} also includes first-class support for the Prometheus and Loki ecosystems, enabling pipelines to mix-and-match as needed.

 ## Example

 ```river